AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

-# Steps towards asynchronous code
+# Steps Towards Asynchronous Code
 This article is made to raise awareness about problems related to asynchronous code and to provide examples solving such problems. *It also mildly advertises [AsyncNinja](http://async.ninja/) library.*